LitiumAB/Education/Developer Education/Tasks/Litium search/README.md

 There are in general three places to look for any issue that you experience during setup and test:

-1. Litium event log - found as the file _litium.log_ in the _files_-folder
+1. Litium event log - found as the file _litium.log_ in the folder `files\logs`
-1. Litium Elasticsearch log - found as the file _elasticsearch.log_ in the _files_-folder
+1. Litium Elasticsearch log - found as the file _elasticsearch.log_ in the folder `files\logs`
 1. Elasticsearch log in docker - see _Useful docker commands_ in the [Docker task](../Docker) for details on how to read